exavolt/exavolt.github.io/content/posts/arch-modularizing-an-app/index.md

 ├── models
 │   ├── user_model.dart
 │   └── chat_model.dart
-├── repositories
-│   ├── user_repository.dart
-│   └── chat_repository.dart
 ├── views
 │   ├── login_view.dart
 │   └── chat_view.dart
-└── services
+└── controllers
-    ├── auth_service.dart
+    ├── auth_controller.dart
-    └── chat_service.dart
+    └── chat_controller.dart
 ```

 Both of these projects are NOT [modular](https://en.wikipedia.org/wiki/Modular_programming).
-The reason is because they group together various business into folders, e.g., in the folder `repositories` we can find `user_repository` and `chat_repository` which both are coming from two different, unrelated business domains.
+The reason is because they group together various business into folders, e.g., in the folder `model` we can find `user_model` and `chat_model` which both are coming from two different, unrelated business domains.

 ---

 To make them modular, we must first map the business domains so that we can draw [the boundaries between various concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) (coordinate with product manager or product owner so that the domain mapping will match).
-Each module will have a **single responsibilty** for a single concern or a single business domain (it can be hierarchical though, e.g., auth module can be split into smaller sub-modules, e.g., `oauth2`, `webauthn`).
+Each module will have a **single responsibilty** for a single concern or a single business domain (it can be hierarchical though, e.g., auth module can be split into smaller sub-modules, e.g., `oauth2` and `webauthn`).

 > A program that embodies separation-of-concerns well is called a modular program.